 DOROTHY KYTSON (1531-May 2, 1577)

 Dorothy Kytson was the daughter of Sir Thomas Kytson of Hengrave, Suffolk (1485-September 11, 1540), mercer and sheriff of London, and Margaret Donnington(1510-January 20, 1562).
 She married Sir Thomas Pakington of Hampton, Worcestershire (c.1530-June 2, 1571).
 Their children included John (1549-1625), Mary, Catherine (b.1556), Margaret, and two more sons.
+In her mother’s will, Dorothy was left £20, a brooch with a great diamond and “my second ring set with a diamond.”
 After her husband’s death at Bath Place, Holborn, Dorothy was his sole executrix and on May 4, 1572 issued a writ in her own name as “lord and owner” of the town of Aylesbury, Buckinghamshire to appoint the burgesses.
 This scandalized the local citizens.
 Her second husband was Thomas Tasburgh of Hawridge, Buckinghamshire (1554-January 1603).
 Biography: Oxford DNB entry under “Tasburgh [née Kitson], Dorothy.”

 see ELIZABETH CORNWALLIS